-Yaliwe Clarke is the Interim Director of the African Gender institute and a Lecturer in Gender Studies at the School of African and Gender Studies, Anthropology and Linguistics at the University of Cape Town, South Africa.
+Yaliwe Clarke, Interim Director of the African Gender institute and a Lecturer in Gender Studies at the School of African and Gender Studies, Anthropology and Linguistics at the University of Cape Town, South Africa.

-Jan-Louise Lewin is an African feminist, researcher and teacher.
-She is an Assistant Lecturer in the Gender Studies department at the University of Cape Town (UCT) where her teaching focuses on the intersections of race and gender
+Jan-Louise Lewin is an African feminist, researcher, and teacher.
+She is a former Assistant Lecturer in the Gender Studies department at the University of Cape Town (UCT) where her teaching focused on the intersections of race and gender.

-Helenard Louw is an intersectional pro-feminist researcher.
+Helenard Louw is a former staff member of the Gender studies department.He is an intersectional pro-feminist researcher.
 His research interests and lecturing content is rooted in the construction, embodiment, performance and representation of masculinities and disability among the coloured racial identity in South Africa.

 Kealeboga Ramaru is a former Junior Research Fellow at the AGI.
 Kealeboga worked closely with the Young Women’s Leadership Project regionally and worked closely with the AGI partners on a variety of projects and events.

 Phoebe Kisubi Mbasalaki is a post-doctoral research fellow on the GlobalGRACE project housed at the AGI and the Centre for Theatre, Dance and Performance Studies (CTDPS) – University of Cape Town as well as the NGO – Sex Workers Advocacy and Educational Task Force (SWEAT).